GwinzTV/SoftwareDesign/README.md

 ## Sequence Diagrams

-Sequence diagrams visualize the interactions between different components or actors within the system over time.
+Sequence diagrams visualise the interactions between different components or actors within the system over time.
 They provide a chronological representation of how messages are passed between objects and the order in which they occur.
 Our repository includes comprehensive sequence diagrams that offer a deep understanding of the system's behavior under different scenarios.

 - **Component Interaction**: Illustrate how different components or actors collaborate to fulfill a particular use case.
 - **Message Flow**: Show the flow of messages between components over time.